-We had income tax expense of \$2.6 million and \$12.6 million for the fiscal years ended March 31, 2017 and 2016, respectively.
-Our effective tax rate was 13.6% and 21.9% for the fiscal years ended March 31, 2017 and 2016, respectively.
-The decrease in the effective tax rate primarily due to tax benefits claimed on operational losses in certain jurisdictions, the geographical mix of profits and increased holiday benefits, partially offset by tax cost on repatriation of a dividend and increases in uncertain tax positions during the fiscal year ended March 31, 2017.
+We had income tax expense of \$32.9 million and \$2.6 million for the fiscal years ended March 31, 2018 and 2017, respectively.
+Our effective tax rate was 78.6% and 13.6% for the fiscal years ended March 31, 2018 and 2017, respectively.
+The increase in the tax expense and effective tax rate for the fiscal year ended March 31, 2018 was primarily due to the provisional net charges of \$22.7 million recorded due to recently enacted Tax Act, an increase in income from operations, a change in geographical mix of profits and certain foreign currency translation losses with no corresponding tax expense offset by income tax benefit on stock compensation deductions.